Chocolate Poke Cake

 - Using the tines of a fork, poke holes all over the cake, going down nearly do the base of the cake, and I estimate I poked the cake in about 50 different places.

-- Filling - To a medium bowl, add both ingredients, and whisk to combine.
+- To a medium bowl, add both ingredients, and whisk to combine.

 - Evenly pour the filling mixture over the cake, noting that it may take a few minutes for all of the mixture to soak in, but it will so have patience.

-- Frosting - To a large mixing bowl, add all the ingredients and beat with the whisk attachment of a handheld electric mixer or do it in your stand mixer fitted with the whisk attachment.
+- To a large mixing bowl, add all the ingredients and beat with the whisk attachment of a handheld electric mixer or do it in your stand mixer fitted with the whisk attachment.

 - Evenly spread the frosting over the top of the cake, cover, and refrigerate** until serving.
-Cake will keep airtight in the fridge for up to 5 days, noting it will become moister (soggier) as time passes; this is simply the nature of poke cakes.

-*You are not making pudding, just add the pudding mix straight from the box into the mixing bowl.
+*Pudding mix: You are not making pudding, just add the pudding mix straight from the box into the mixing bowl.
 Make sure to use instant chocolate pudding mix and not cook-and-serve pudding mix.
 I have only used regular and don't know how sugar free pudding mix will work.
 I have only made this cake using boxed cake mix.

-For the chocolate cake mix, any brand between 15.25 to 16 ounces is fine; and a 3 to 3.9-ounce box chocolate pudding mix is also fine.
+Chocolate cake mix: For the chocolate cake mix, any brand between 15.25 to 16 ounces is fine; and a 3 to 3.9-ounce box chocolate pudding mix is also fine.

 **This cake should be refrigerated within 2 hours after frosting it (although I recommend immediately) or the frosting can get really dark and dense.